rsr-at-mindtwin/2024Masks/README.md

 The Tale of Priest Kwan - Classical Chinese, author unknown, date unknown.
 Scroll, woodblock printed on mulberry, hemp, and rag paper, stored in a hollowed-out piece of bamboo adorned with faded yellow velvet. (dedication from Carl Stanford to Ho Fang) (NOT READ/TRANSLATED)

 True Magick - English, by Theophilus Wenn, 17th century.
 Octavo, recently rebound in fine red Chinese silks depicting various Mythos creatures and symbols.

-(NOT READ/TRANSLATED)
+>Largely concerned with the nature and habits of what scholars of the period perceived of as “demonic creatures.”
+Wenn’s manuscript also contains a number of protective charms, as well as other incantations designed to inconvenience one’s rivals.
+It also discusses Wenn’s own peculiar interpretation of the different schools of magic (black, white, etc.)

+>Sanity Loss: 1d8
+>Cthulhu Mythos: 1d2+2
+>Study: 24 weeks
+>Spells: Call for Spirit of the Air, Call Forth the One, Call Forth the Winged One, Create Charm, Speak with the Dark One

+SPELLS

+Ossmus: Come Forth, Bloated Woman

 Sessions: